Appendix 1: Regulatory status of areas in Canada and the United States for Japanese beetle (Popillia japonica)

 2. Japanese beetle in the United States

-Infested states are listed in the United States Federal Regulation: 7 CFR 301.48.
-The Japanese Beetle Distribution in the U.S. map shows the infested and partially infested states.
+Infested, non-infested, and partially infested states are listed in the United States Japanese Beetle Harmonization Plan.
+The Japanese Beetle Distribution in the U.S. - PDF (233.42 kb) map shows the infested and partially infested states.
 Please consult the USDA-APHIS Japanese Beetle (Popillia japonica Newman) website for further information.

 Exporters need to confirm the Japanese Beetle category status of the state(s) to which to product will be imported with the importer prior to shipping.